My time, my legacy

 The result of this will be a powerful legacy in words and deeds to help inspire the next generation.

-If you’ve got 5 minutes, there’s a video of me explaining who I am and why I am capable of doing this at the bottom of this page.
+If you’ve got 5 minutes, there’s a video of me explaining who I am and why I am capable of doing this.

 The Route